Usage & Budgets

 Overview

-Daily Cost Chart
+Daily Token Cost Chart

 Use the month selector to navigate between months.
 The chart goes back to the month the project was created.